twalidaziz/twalidaziz/README.md

 - 🌱 I’m currently learning text analytics using python.
 - 💬 Ask me about software development related topics.
 - 📫 How to reach me: twalidaziz@gmail.com
-- ⚡ Fun fact: the python programming langauge was named after a snake.
+- ⚡ Fun fact: the python programming langauge was not named after a snake.